vgatherps/beautiful-jekyll/_posts/2018-09-02-nontemporal.md

 subtitle: Nontemporal stores
 ---

-Have you ever looked at code reading/writing to a large or infrequently used datastructure and thought "What a waste of the cache?".
+Have you ever looked at code reading/writing to a large or infrequently used datastructure and thought "What a waste of the cache?"
 Look no further than nontemporal memory operations for all your cache-bypassing needs.

 ### Nontemporal memory access in Intel x86